 Tax laws may change without notice and may impose taxes on a retrospective basis.
 Taxes may be deducted at source without notice to a Fund and/or the Investment Manager.
 Tax charged may vary between Shareholders.
-Local tax procedures may have the effect of limiting or denying the reclaim of such taxes deducted, that might otherwise be available.

 Third-Party

 Operational

 (including

 Counterparty

 Service Providers)